-In my last post, ‘Think menopause just affects women?
+In my last post, ‘Think menopause just affects middle-aged women?
 Think again’ I promised I would discuss male menopause, often referred to as ‘Andropause’.
 During last week’s sessions, one question that came up repeatedly was, ‘Do men go through menopause?’.

 Male vs Female Menopause

 If you research ‘Male Menopause’, you’ll see some conflicting ideas about whether men go through the same mid-life change as women.
-Undoubtedly, both can suffer drops in important hormones, which produce very similar symptoms; however, they aren’t quite the same.
+Undoubtedly, both can suffer drops in important hormones, which produce very similar symptoms.
+However, they aren’t quite the same.

 With men, unlike the quick decline in estrogen seen during menopause, their testosterone generally declines relatively slowly – less than 2% per year from the ages of 30 to 40.
 However, for some, the reduction may be more rapid.